 You probably haven’t heard of any of the shows that played the Eltinge 42nd Street Theatre, which operated as a Broadway house from 1912 until 1931, but if you’ve visited New York City since 1998, you’ve probably walked right past it without even noticing.
 After being lifted from the ground and moved 170 feet west, the former auditorium became the lobby and lounge of AMC Empire 25 movie theatre.
 The façade is still fully visible, and inside, escalators leading to the movie auditoriums take visitors through the former stage’s proscenium arch.

-8. Century Theatre – Now Diamond Horseshoe Club at Paramount Hotel
+8. Century Theatre – Now concert venue Sony Hall at Paramount Hotel

 235 West 46th Street, between Broadway and Eighth Avenue

 From 1938 to 1951, the basement ballroom of the Paramount Hotel was home to Billy Rose’s Diamond Horseshoe nightclub, the inspiration for the 1945 movie musical Diamond Horseshoe.
 In 1970, the venue was renamed the Stairway Theatre and was home to the short-lived Broadway play A Place Without Doors.
 Seven years later, the venue was renamed the Century and presented a string of Broadway plays and musicals, including the original production of On Golden Pond in 1979.
 Its last Broadway tenant was Waltz of the Stork, a 1982 musical by Melvin Van Peebles.